pgRouting/pgrouting/doc/src/tutorial/tutorial.rst

 to a unique node and to other edges that are also connected to that same unique node.
 Once all the edges are connected to nodes we have a graph that can be used for routing with pgrouting.
 We provide a tool that will help with this:

+.. note:: this step is not needed if data is loaded with `osm2pgrouting-alpha`

 .. code-block:: sql